JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 ---

+## `make_ram` / `make_stream_ram` Simulation Model

+`include/pypeline/ram.py`'s `ram_model_class(cfg, handshake, ...)` builds one class-form
+`@sim_model` per RAM configuration.
+It is attached to `make_ram`'s generated function and to `make_stream_ram`'s raw handshake core.
+Unlike `make_fifo`'s model, it is **cycle-exact**.
+It walks the same per-port stage structure as the generated VHDL (`ram_vhdl_text(cfg, handshake)`), and one `RamConfig` drives both. `inst/self_check_ram_test.py` diffs the two against GHDL.

+**Evaluation.** For each port, in index order:

+- **Outputs** come from the committed stage registers.
+  - At latency 0 they come combinationally from the inputs.
+  - When the last stage is the RAM stage (combinational read, no output registers), `rd_data` is a live read of the committed memory.
+- **When the stage enable is set**, the stages shift.
+The enable is always set for `make_ram`;
+  for the stream core it is `resp_ready | ~last_valid`.
+  - The RAM stage's read is taken from the committed memory.
+  - Its write is appended to `pending` as `(index, value, byte_mask)`.

+Reads never see `pending`.
+That is what makes every read read-first.
+It is also why the highest-numbered port wins a same-address collision: pending writes are applied in order.

+**Shared memory, lazy writes.** `_call_sim_model` deep-copies the committed instance before every evaluation, which for a list-backed memory would copy the whole RAM every cycle.
+`RamModel.__deepcopy__` instead:

+1. applies the committed instance's `pending` writes to the memory list, in order, merging bytes for byte write enables, then clears `pending`;
+2. returns a new instance that shares that list, with an empty `pending` and a copy of the small stage state.

+So the shared list changes exactly once per clock edge: when the first evaluation of the next cycle copies the state committed at that edge.
+Two kinds of evaluation only ever append to their own `pending` and never touch it:

+- evaluations re-run during wire convergence;
+- evaluations whose writes are discarded, such as a disabled instance in the fixed-pipeline stage evaluator.

+`sim_reset()` discards instances, and `__init__` copies the normalized `init` template.
+The scheme relies on nothing copying `_sim_reg_state` wholesale; `pypeline_sim_pipeline` copies only values. `ram_sim_model_convergence_test` checks it, and is mutation-checked: a model that writes from re-run evaluations never converges.

+**Fixed latency.** `make_ram`'s function is `@pipeline_latency(latency)`.
+The model supplies the register delay itself, because the runtime never adds an output queue for a tagged function (see [Fixed User Pipelines](#fixed-user-pipelines)).
+The stream core is untagged.

+**Addresses and values.**

+- An address `>= size`, possible when `size` is not a power of two, is taken modulo `size`.
+  This matches the `mod RAM_SIZE` the VHDL applies under `translate_off`.
+- Written compound values are deep-copied in, and returned ones deep-copied out, so a caller mutating a list cannot reach into the memory.

+---

 ## `Wire[T]` / `Input[T]` / `Output[T]` Global Wire Simulation

 `Wire[T]` declarations at module level create `__annotations__` entries but no Python variable.